EunmiYoo/Snow-crash/level09/resources/README.md

 ac
 level09@SnowCrash:~$ ./level09 abc
 ace
+level09@SnowCrash:~$ ./level09 aaaaaa
+abcdef
 ```

 When I executed the string character, I got the result as below.
+Same logic for the same character of string.

 ```
 level09@SnowCrash:~$ ./level09 abcd